We explore what the various online outlets for glasses offer and how exactly their services work.

 Those who spend lots of time staring at a computer may want to consider lenses that combat digital eye strain.
 Felix Gray’s blue-light filtering glasses harness special lens technology to reduce screen-induced headaches and eye strain.
 Despite their practical use, these lenses come in trendy, modern frames that don’t compromise on style.

 The biggest concern when buying glasses online is wondering what they’ll look like if you can’t try them on.
 Well, online eyeglass stores have come up with two different solutions to this problem.
-Many stores now offer virtual try-on.
+Most stores now offer virtual try-on.
 This means that you can upload a photo of yourself and then click on the page to see what you’d look like wearing the frames you’re considering.
 BonLook and Goggles4U both take this approach.

 The other approach is to let you order frames to try on at home for free.
 Warby Parker made its fame with this setup.
 It allows you to choose up to 5 pairs of frames to wear at home for 5 days.
 You can ask your friends’ opinions and see how they feel on your face before choosing the pair you like best or sending them all back and trying different ones.
 There’s no charge for either shipping or returns.

 EyeBuyDirect and GlassesUSA actually use a little bit of both solutions.
-Both sites offer virtual try-on, but then once you receive your glasses you have 14 days to try them on at home and send them back for free, so that you can be sure that you really like them.
+Both sites offer virtual try-on, but then once you receive your glasses you have 14 and 30 days respectively to try them on at home and send them back for free, so that you can be sure that you really like them.

 Shipping is one cost that you don’t have to pay when you get your eyeglasses in store.
 In some cases, shipping costs almost as much as the glasses do.
 But then again, many online eyeglass stores solve this issue by offering free shipping.
 Coastal and GlassesUSA both offer free shipping on all orders within the US, no matter how much your order costs.